joekarasek/joes-gulp-tasks/README.md

 * BrowserSync - This tool is great for development!
 Serve your site locally, and keep pace with code changes without have to refresh!
 * Sass/Scss Compiling - A collection of tools to glob, compile, add browser compatibility, and compress your stylesheets
 * Javascript Compiling - Babel lets you write the Javascript you want, including ES6.
 Uglify?
 Minify?
 No problem!
 * HTML Templates - Twig.js is a great Javascript implementation of Twig, a powerful but easy to use templating language that brings sanity to your html.
+Fans of Drupal 8 rejoice!
 * Lint/Validation - Lint your stylesheets, javascript, and html again a wide range of style guides.
 * SassDoc/DocumentationJS - Good code is commented.
 Reward good code with beautifully rendered documentation.
 Impress your team, your client, and your boss.